saadpasta/developerFolio/README.md

 If the above solution still doesn't work, visit the [wiki page](https://github.com/saadpasta/developerFolio/wiki/Github-Setup-For-Open-Source-Projects).

-## Linking blogs section to Medium

-Optionally, you can link the blogs section to your medium user account:

-* Inside the .env file, add key `MEDIUM_USERNAME` and assign your Medium username

 ```env
 // .env
 MEDIUM_USERNAME = "YOUR MEDIUM USERNAME"
 ```

 * For Github Action, change the environment variable `MEDIUM_USERNAME` in `.github/workflows/deploy.yml`

-Set `displayMediumBlogs` to true or false in portofolio.js to display fetched Medium blogs, defaults to true.

 ## Change and customize every section according to your need.